PACE financing: History

-However, PACE financing for residential properties was dealt a serious blow in the US in 2010 when Fannie Mae and Freddie Mac refused to back mortgages with PACE liens on them.
+While commercial PACE has grown into a multibillion-dollar industry, PACE financing for residential properties was dealt a serious blow in the US in 2010 when Fannie Mae and Freddie Mac refused to back mortgages with PACE liens on them.
 In August 2015, the Department of Housing and Urban Development (HUD) announced that it intends to require liens created by energy retrofit programs to remain subordinate to loans guaranteed by the Federal Housing Administration (FHA) and that it would be issuing guidance on how to handle the transfer and sale of homes with a PACE assessment.
 HUD clarified its policy in 2017 by stating properties with PACE obligations were ineligible for FHA financing.

 Benefits

 For a city, PACE can play an important role in reducing local greenhouse gas emissions, promoting energy efficiency improvements in its buildings, making the shift to renewable sources of energy more affordable, and reducing energy costs for residents and businesses.
-Because PACE is funded through private lending or municipal bonds, it creates no liability to the city's funds.
+Because PACE is funded through assignment of tax lien to private capital or municipal bonds, it creates no liability to the city's funds.
 Additionally, most PACE programs made possible through public-private partnerships rely on private capital to source financing.
 PACE also enables states and local governments to design and implement such programs in their communities.
 PACE programs also help to create jobs and thus spur local economic development when local solar installers and renewable energy companies partner with the program.
 It is also an opt-in program, so only those property owners who choose to participate are responsible for the costs of PACE financing.

 PACE enables individuals and businesses to defer the upfront costs that are the most common barrier to energy efficiency or renewables installations.
 The PACE loans are paid by additional assessments on the property owner's property taxes over an agreed upon term while energy costs are simultaneously lower, providing the PACE consumer with net gains.
-Also, because the solar panels and the PACE loan is attached to the property, the consumer can sell the property leaving the debt to be paid through the property tax assessed on the subsequent owners.
+Also, because the solar panels and the PACE assessment is attached to the property, the consumer can sell the property leaving the debt to be paid through the property tax assessed on the subsequent owners.
+In Florida, where more of the loans are used to finance home-hardening measures like storm-resistant windows, PACE loans help keep homeowners insurance costs lower and can substantially raise the value of the property.